TeleVoyant/meta_logger/readme.md

 - click `flag favourite` to flag selected metadata as favourite
 - configure server to download music from ( example: tubidy.id)
 - click `download`, for seamless download of the songs selected on the list

+## Thanks

+Incase It's not obvious, This plugin was heavily inspired by [vlsub](https://github.com/exebetche/vlsub), Thanks [exebetche](https://github.com/exebetche).

+## Issues and Contribution

+Any Issues? perhaps Feature request?
+Open it on the Issues, I'll get back to you.

+Wanna Contribute?
+Hit me up.
+I'm currently sketching contribution guidelines